ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Inventory Control](pictures/IC_GS1_2.png)

 > [!NOTE]
-> The indetifier (21) for Selial Number is also recognized, but for now its just saved in the memory of the IC application.
+> The identifier (21) Serial Number is also recognized, but for now, it's just saved in the memory of the IC application.

 ### Continue last started operation